Skip to main content

 Alabama State Law Enforcement Agency, traffic fatalities, traffic homicide investigator certification

-This bill would require every fatality resulting from a traffic accident to be investigated by a county, municipal, or state law enforcement officer certified as a traffic homicide investigator by the Alabama State Law Enforcement Agency (ALEA).
+SB394 would require every fatal traffic crash investigation to be conducted by an officer certified as a traffic homicide investigator by the Alabama State Law Enforcement Agency (ALEA), with a system to provide investigators at no cost if local units lack trained personnel.

 Subjects